How Canadians Celebrate Halloween (A Guide for Newcomers)

 • Religious Origins: Centuries later, Christian observances layered over the old Celtic rites.
 The church designated November 1st as All Saints’ Day (also known as All Hallows’ Day) to honour saints and martyrs.
 The night before became known as All Hallows’ Eve, which eventually evolved into Halloween.

-Irish and Scottish immigrants brought Halloween traditions to Canada in the 1800s, where they evolved into community events like school socials and town parades.
+Irish and Scottish immigrants brought Halloween traditions to Canada in the 1800s, where they evolved into the community events that we know today.

 Trick-or-treating took off in the 1940s and became a staple by the 1980s, with pillowcases of candy still going strong today.
-Canadian Halloween now includes multicultural costumes, rural fall fairs, and thermal layers tucked under every superhero cape.
+Canadian Halloween now includes costumes of all kinds, rural fall fairs, carved pumpkins, and plenty of other ways to get into the spirit.

 Halloween in Canada: What to Expect